merguriev/SelfPortal/README.md

 ## License

 This project is licensed under Apache 2.0 License.
+See [license](LICENSE) file for details.

 ## Acknowledgments && Built-ins